 If you’re convinced that thinning hair means you’re resigned to a life of wearing extensions, wigs and hats to cover up sparse strands, it’s time to reconsider.
 As the science behind hair loss continues to expand, so do the non-medicated alternatives to support hair and scalp health.

 Taking a holistic and multifaceted approach to bolstering both the health of your scalp and hair is the best bet in achieving sustainable results.
-Elevate your hair wellness routine by treating your scalp and hair to the GRO Discovery Kit, which includes everything you need for stronger, thicker and visibly fuller-looking hair.
-Use the hair serum or hair foam daily and the dry shampoo in between hair wash days, and see results as soon as 90 days.
+Elevate your hair wellness routine by treating your scalp and hair to the GRO More Kit Kit, which includes everything you need for stronger, thicker and visibly fuller-looking hair.
+Use the hair serum daily along with a yummy biotin gummy, and see results as soon as 90 days of consistent use.

 Certain types of hair loss, such as telogen effluvium, which is stress-related hair thinning, are also temporary.
 In this case, once the external stressor that is taxing your scalp and strands disappears, the hair thinning will also likely resolve itself over time.

 Myth 3: You Can’t Stop Hereditary Hair Loss